-In New York, the protest began in Central Park, where over 150 draft cards were burned, and concluded at the United Nations with speeches by Reverend Martin Luther King Jr. and others.
+In New York, the protest began in Central Park, where more 150 draft cards were burned, and concluded at the United Nations with speeches by Reverend Martin Luther King Jr. and others.

-Activist photographer Harvey Richards documented the San Francisco march.
-It was so large that it filled the Kezar Stadium.
-(See photos below and more here.)
 One of our teacher colleagues, Kipp Dawson, was an organizer of the march and on the stage shown in the third photo.
-Read her memories of that day following the photos.
+Read her memories of that day below.

 Kipp Dawson, Pittsburgh middle school teacher and lifelong social justice activist, wrote to tell us,

 Thank you for sending the collection of photos by Harvey Richards.
 They brought back many memories of the anti-war mobilization on April 15, 1967, where I was helping to greet speakers and arrange the stage.
 I was the “executive director” of that action on the west coast, working with Dave Dellinger, James Bevel (whom Martin Luther King’s organization had sent to help us organize once King had agreed to participate, and as King was preparing for that historic “Beyond Vietnam” speech), along with many, many others.
 That day was a turning point for the anti-war movement — our first big demonstrations.
 King’s support certainly was pivotal.
 The movement had been growing quickly and strongly since the 1965 teach-ins against the war.
 But none of us, on either coast, had any idea how huge the turnout would be that day.